steenhulthin/CollatzConjecture.Net/readme.rst

 Install
 =================
 #.
-Download the binary from the download tab (https://github.com/steenhulthin/CollatzConjecture.Net/downloads)
+Download the binary from the (new) download page (http://steen.hulthin.dk/opensource/CollatzConjecture.Net/downloads/CollatzConjecture.dll)
 #.
 Reference it in the project from which you would like to use it.

 Features
 ==========